brandenHusted/bibleQuiz/README.md

 Download Github onto your computer:
-Go here to download Git https://git-scm.com/download/win Download the 64 bit installer.
+Go here to download Git https://git-scm.com/download/win Download the 64 bit windows setup installer.
 You can use this guide to help through the set up process. https://www.geeksforgeeks.org/how-to-install-git-on-windows-command-line/